+Academic Scholarships

-Academic Scholarships Presidential Scholarship\\\
+Presidential Scholarship\\\

-Application Procedure: Submit a completed application, official high school transcript, test scores, and a 200-250 word handwritten essay on "Why and how I chose my career specialization" to the Admissions Department.
-Any applicant who is not selected for the Presidential Scholarship will be entered into the Dean Scholarship applicant pool.
+Application Procedure: Submit a completed application, official high school transcript, and test scores to the Admissions Department.
+Any applicant who is not selected for the Presidential Scholarship will be entered into the Provost Scholarship applicant pool.

-Basis for Selection: Must have a minimum 24 ACT, 1743 SAT or 24 APA score and a minimum 3.4 GPA.
-The essay will be graded on content, grammar, style and penmanship.
+Basis for Selection: Must have a minimum 24 ACT, 1170 SAT or 24 APA score and a minimum 3.5 unweighted GPA.